networknt/light-doc/content/en/service/router/configuration.md

 ## client.yml

-If you are thinking from service perspective, the light-router is an client for them.
+If you are thinking from a service perspective, the light-router is an client for them.
 So there must be a client.yml defined in light-router.
 Here is an example.

 ```yaml